studentkittens/lncs-pandoc/paper.md

 # Introduction

-The task of software deployment is still considered as very hard by many distributors.
-Modern software is characterized by relying on many external heterogeneous components (e.g. external libraries or databases) which will be called dependencies hereafter.
-While this is a good for preventing the reimplementation of already solved problems, the dependencies may change drastically themselves over time.
+The task of software deployment is still considered to be very hard by many distributors.
+Modern software is characterized by relying on many external heterogeneous components (e.g. external libraries or databases) which will be named dependencies hereafter.
+While this is good for preventing the reimplementation of already solved problems, the dependencies may change drastically over time.
 This makes it very hard for all parties to maintain a consistent, working state.

 Since dependencies are developed by their own respective developers, changes can result in broken application programming interfaces (APIs) which, in the simple case, result in failed compilations or in more subtle changes where the API stays the same but behaves slightly different.
-In any case the software will be broken under certain circumstances, causing bug reports by the user.
+In any case the software will be broken under certain circumstances.
+This leads to bug reports by the users.
 The exact circumstances where the error occurs is often hard to reproduce for the developer, often leading to a ``'cannot reproduce'`` state of the bug report.

 Current state of the art is using hardware virtualization techniques to